datahub-project/datahub/docs/features/feature-guides/compliance-forms/complete-a-form.md

 **_3. Who is the Data Steward of this Asset?_**

-Here's an example where another Form Assignee has already provided an answer through the Compliance Form 3 days ago.
-Assignees will still have the option to update/change the response, but this allows users to see how other Form Assignees have already answered the questions.
+Here's an example where a different Form Assignee has already provided an answer through the Compliance Form 3 days ago.
+All Assignees will still have the option to update the response, but this allows users to see how other Form Assignees have already answered the questions.

 <p align="center">
   <img